 Before the twentieth century, most women moved through the events of their life-cycles outside the medical realm.
 Such events weren’t considered important enough to require much scientific investigation.

 However, at the turn of the last century, things began to change.
 At the same time that doctors began meddling with menopause, by feeding or injecting women with animal ovaries (to compensate for their own “malfunctioning” ones), birth was also becoming medicalized.

 The field of gynecology expanded and moved more into the spotlight; there was money to be made and prestige to be garnered.

 In hospitals across America, birthing wards opened up and pregnant women were welcomed.
-After a bumpy start with “twilight sleep” – the practice of sending women into an unconscious state so that doctors could birth a baby while the mother was unable to feel pain – the drugs used were tweaked for so-called safer options, and neutralizing women in the birth of their own babies became standard practice, continuing even until the 1970s.
+After a bumpy (killer) start with “twilight sleep” – the practice of drugging a woman into an unconscious state so that doctors could birth her baby – the drugs used were tweaked for so-called safer options, and neutralizing women in the birth of their own babies became standard practice, continuing even until the 1970s.